EmperorArthur/FFXIV_Settings/README.md

             * Starts at 0x00, and counts up
         * Empty entries have a 0x18 exactly 51 bytes after the count byte
-            * Non empty entries have something else there
+            * Non empty entries have something else there *HOTBAR.DAT:
+    *General game info:
+        * Each hotbar has 12 entries
+        * Hotbars can be shared between classes or not